• Go to app

 Wanna taste traditional Chinese sweets?
 Sang Ji Sheng Sweet Soup might be up your alley with its unique flavour: a fusion of bitter and sweet taste thanks to its herbs, lotus seeds, egg, and rock-sugar ingredients.

-Klook Recommendation: Chiu Chow Hop Shing Dessert has mastered the art of whipping up traditional HK desserts since 1955.
+Klook Recommendation: Hong Kong restaurant Chiu Chow Hop Shing Dessert has mastered the art of whipping up traditional HK desserts since 1955.

 18. Nai Cha (Milk Tea)

 Bobba lovers, rejoice!
 The bustling metropolis is the epicentre of Nai Cha—aka milk tea!
 Satisfy your sweet tooth cravings with a tall serving of Hong Kong-style milk tea, which is an addictive combination of Ceylon black tea, sweetened condensed milk, and tons of sugar.
-Sounds tempting?
-We bet you’ll find yourselves craving for more!
+Indeed a dream for any milk tea lover who’s wondering where to eat in Hong Kong!

 Klook Recommendation: Venture to Bing Kee, the city’s laidback block brimming with milk tea stalls and the best beef noodles in town.